The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Cord or cordless

 For corded dog clippers, the length of the cord will be longer to allow you to be able to work around your pet and equipment.
 However, clippers can come cordless for easy movement around the dog.
 This is beneficial if your dog is already uncomfortable with the trimming process.
+You can check out our guide to the best cordless dog clippers to see some good options.

 Final thoughts on using human clippers for dogs